|This page/section was imported/copied from the TFC-Classic Wiki!|

 Barrel recipes use the quantity of items in the input slot as the minimum.
 If the recipe is valid, any excess non-converted fluid will be destroyed (for recipes that convert one fluid into another).
 If there is insufficient liquid for all the items, the leftover items will also be destroyed.

 - Type (wood) of barrel

 - Fluid fill amount, hover over with mouse to see count.

 - Item slot for item to be sealed in barrel

 - Toggle button to seal or unseal barrel

 - Description of output recipe, IE Leather

 Alcohol is created by adding certain types of food to a fresh water barrel, and then sealing the barrel for 72 hours.
-It takes 2 food units per bucket, so 20 food units for a full barrel.
+It takes 2 food units per 500 mB of water, so 20 food units for a full barrel.